|

 No doubt you've heard of the revolution known as the Open Source Movement.
-Many companies have jumped on the bandwagon with "LAMP" open source web server platforms featuring Linux, Apache, MySQL, and PHP.
+Many companies have abandoned complicated and expensive "enterprise" solutions in favor of more agile technologies and processes based on modern languages like Ruby, Python, Perl, and PHP.
 Internet service providers use the free software because of the low cost and ease of customization.
 Enthusiasts have been using Linux for years for the same reasons.

 Our developers have many years of experience with Linux (from it's beginnings in the early 1990's), and dozens of open source software packages.
-Our own web servers run Linux, Apache, MySQL, and PHP; we use AwStats for log analysis; our mail servers run qmail with vpopmail, SpamAssassin, and ClamAV; and we use djbdns for DNS.
+Our own servers run Linux, Apache, Nginx, MySQL, PostgreSQL, Ruby on Rails, and PHP; we use Hadoop for big data analysis; our mail servers run qmail with vpopmail, SpamAssassin, and ClamAV; and we use djbdns for DNS.

 Beyond the philosophical and social benefits of open source software, we believe that OSS presents an unassailable value proposition when compared to expensive, buggy, closed-source competitors.